Published: 24 September 2025

 Candidate Comparison: Cannabis Policy in the 2025 New Orleans Mayoral Race

-Issue Royce Duplessis Helena Moreno
+Issue | Royce Duplessis | Helena Moreno | Ricky Twiggs |

-Overall Position “I fully support the legalization of adult-use cannabis in Louisiana.”
-Emphasizes new revenue, fairness, and reduced burden on the justice system.
-“The war on drugs, for a long time, has simply been a war on Black and brown people.
-I do support legalizing adult-use cannabis in a well-regulated and taxed market.”
+Overall Position | “I fully support the legalization of adult-use cannabis in Louisiana.”
+Emphasizes new revenue, fairness, and reduced burden on the justice system. | “The war on drugs, for a long time, has simply been a war on Black and brown people.
+I do support legalizing adult-use cannabis in a well-regulated and taxed market.” | Supports full adult-use legalization and medical access for children.
+Revenue should fund schools, mental health and senior care.
+Regulation like alcohol and tobacco with strict age limits and product safety oversight. |

-Equity Licenses for dispensaries should be awarded with “an eye toward social equity and fairness, rather than favoring political insiders.”
-Communities harmed by the drug war should “reap the benefits of legalization first and foremost.”
+Equity | Licenses for dispensaries should be awarded with “an eye toward social equity and fairness, rather than favoring political insiders.” | Communities harmed by the drug war should “reap the benefits of legalization first and foremost.” | Prioritize local ownership.
+Reserve license shares for minority-owned businesses, cooperatives and family farms.
+Use revenue for grants and low-interest loans. |

-Medical Cannabis Access Program is “too costly and too cumbersome.”
-Supports reforms to expand access, lower costs, and streamline patient registration.
-Advocates removing barriers; authored the original state law.
-Says legalization would eliminate many bureaucratic hurdles.
+Medical Cannabis Access | Program is “too costly and too cumbersome.”
+Supports reforms to expand access, lower costs, and streamline patient registration. | Advocates removing barriers; authored the original state law.
+Says legalization would eliminate many bureaucratic hurdles. | Expand cultivators and dispensaries to reduce prices.
+Fast-track veterans, disability recipients and terminally ill patients.
+Explore insurance coverage. |

-Justice & Expungement “We cannot move forward… without addressing the harm of past convictions.”
-Supports expungement and reintegration into the legal market.
-Pardoned over 10,000 local convictions; supports expungement for nonviolent cases and promises to help residents navigate the process.
+Justice & Expungement | Supports expungement and reintegration into the legal market. | Pardoned over 10,000 local convictions; supports expungement for nonviolent cases and promises help navigating the process. | Automatic, state-funded expungement for nonviolent offenses plus re-entry pathways into legal industry jobs, housing and education. |

-Public Health & Safety Backs public education, age restrictions, and sensible enforcement while respecting adult autonomy.
-Would set the age at 21, supports impaired-driving technology and expanded field sobriety training for NOPD.
+Public Health & Safety | Backs public education, age restrictions and sensible enforcement while respecting adult autonomy. | Set age at 21, supports impaired-driving technology and more field sobriety training for NOPD. | Science-based impaired-driving standards.
+Strict ID checks and prevention education.
+Louisiana-focused research on use patterns and risks. |

 Exclusive Candidate Responses